CS126SP20/Math-Expression-OCR/README.md

 ```--model``` flag.
 This model must be an .xml or .yml format.

 #### Examples
-Train a model using default training data:
+Train a model using default training data path:

 ```cinder-myapp --train```